 \subsection{Quantum strategies}

 The core mathematical object describing a quantum strategy for a $\tau$-step LC game involves a set of \textbf{interaction tensors} $W$.
-For a $\tau$-step LC game with $n$ parties, party $i$ at time step $t$ uses the interaction tensor $W_i^{(t)}$ which has $n+1$ input legs and $n+1$ output legs.
+For a $\tau$-step LC game with $n$ parties, party $i$ at time step $t>0$ uses the interaction tensor $W_i^{(t)}$, which has $(n+1)$ input legs and $(n+1)$ output legs.
 This is shown diagrammatically in~\Cref{fig:int_tensor}.

-The first input leg will take in the input from $S_i^{(t)}$, having dimension $\vert S_i^{(t)}\vert$.
-The first output leg will yield a probability distribution on the outputs in $A_i^{(t)}$, having dimension $\vert A_i^{(t)}\vert$.
+One input leg will take in the classical input from $S_i^{(t)}$, having dimension $\vert S_i^{(t)}\vert$.
+One output leg is a classical system with basis indexed by $A_i^{(t)}$.
 These legs correspond to classical systems.
 The other $n$ output legs are quantum systems sent to other parties (including party $i$ himself).
-That is, these connect with input legs of other interaction tensors in the future (higher $t$).
+That is, these connect with input legs of other interaction tensors in the future (larger $t$).
 Specifically, the $j$-th quantum output leg of $W_i^{(t)}$ will connect with the $i$-th quantum input leg of $W_j^{(t+ \ell(i,j))}$.
 Also, since we assumed $\ell(i,i)=1$ for all $i \in [n]$, the quantum system that party $i$ sends to himself can just be regarded as a local quantum register that is left behind and is sent to the interaction tensor for the next time step: $W_i^{(t+1)}$.